 Stripe Sigma’s schema closely follows our API conventions as much as possible.
 Many of the tables correspond to specific API objects, with each column representing a specific attribute that can be reported on.
 For instance, the

 charges table represents information about Charge objects, which are displayed in the Payments section of the Dashboard.

 When writing queries, our API reference can provide additional context and possible values.

-For example, the data for the end of Monday should be available by Wednesday afternoon.
-Similarly, data for the last day of the month would be available two days into the following month.
+For example, the data for the end of Sunday should be available by Wednesday afternoon.
+Similarly, data for the last day of the month would be available three days into the following month.
 Keep this in mind when writing monthly report queries.

 Columns of type Primary key or Foreign key can be joined to similar columns in other tables:

 - Primary key represents the unique identifier (ID) for each record in a table

 - Foreign key represents data that refers to the primary key of another table